ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/extensionmethods.md

 ## Final words

-We this section we conclude the tutorial successfully!
-The final source code with all tests is available [HERE](https://raw.githubusercontent.com/ivaylokenov/MyTested.AspNetCore.Mvc/development/docs/_docfx/tutorial/MusicStore-Tutorial-Final.zip).
+With this section we conclude the tutorial successfully!
+The final source code with all tests is available [HERE](https://raw.githubusercontent.com/ivaylokenov/MyTested.AspNetCore.Mvc/master/docs/files/MusicStore-Tutorial-Final.zip).
 But before we say goodbye let's rebuild and rerun all tests again just for the sake of it.
 Do the same with the CLI by running **"dotnet test"**.
 Everything passes?
 Good!

-Hopefully you fell in love with My Tested ASP.NET Core MVC and if not - ideas and suggestions are [always welcome](https://mytestedasp.net/#contact)!
+Hopefully, you fell in love with My Tested ASP.NET Core MVC and if not - ideas and suggestions are [always welcome](https://mytestedasp.net/#contact)!

 Thank you for reading the whole tutorial and have fun testing your web applications! :)